 Tuition and mandatory fees have been set regardless of the mode of instruction and cover a variety of short- and long-term expenses which continue regardless of the instructional mode or access to campus facilities.
 The mode of instruction may be adjusted.
-Tuition and fees will not be refunded in the event instruction occurs remotely or the mode of instruction changes for any part of the 2021-22 academic year.
+Tuition and fees will not be refunded in the event instruction occurs remotely or the mode of instruction changes for any part of the 2021-2022 or 2022-23 academic years.
 Illinois State University will continue to follow published withdrawal and refund policies concerning tuition and fees.

 Tuition and Fees

 At Illinois State, your rate for tuition will be locked in for four years as an incoming freshman or transfer undergraduate student which allows for long-term planning and peace of mind.
 Some majors qualify for additional time based on the length of the program.
 Returning students should check with Student Accounts to see how the tuition guarantee applies to them.